-Caleb & Krystie Hague: Spain has been hit hard, but schools were able to re-open and are even required for families to take advantage of.
+Caleb & Krystie Hague: Spain was hit hard, but schools were able to re-open and are even required for families to take advantage of.
+Groups in homes are encouraged to limit by six or less and masks are required whenever you leave home.
 Caleb has been helping to provide and edit video sermons from their church.
-Sunday, June 28 was their first in-person service though they continue to provide livestream links since church families are still being impacted by the coronavirus.
-Their church recently had a wall taken down so they can accomodate more people while practicing social distancing in-person.
-Caleb is working hard to put up a moveable wall and reorganize following the demolition.
-Krystie has been working on a kid's program where they can share weekly videos since they are still restricted from providing children's programming.
-The Hague's celebrated the adoption of a 4.5 month old Spanish water dog that they have named Finn and are celebrating further with the addition of a new missionary teammate!
+They have been able to provide in-person services since Sunday, June 28.
+They continue to provide livestream links so others who cannot attend can view and as an outreach for church members to send to friends and family.
+Their church had a wall taken down so they could accomodate more people while practicing social distancing in-person.
+Caleb worked hard to put up a moveable wall and reorganize following the demolition.
+Krystie worked on a kid's program to share weekly videos and a virtual choir video to send out.
+They were able to provide an online Christmas program where individual families did readings or shared special music pieces or short skits.
 They ask us to pray as they prepare to lead worship at the annual Portugal/Spain missionary retreat/conference.

 Angie Loper: She has been able to attend the HHBC Morning services when health allows and continued filling her time by connecting with friends & family on Facebook or in limited groups and cooking.
 She has been experiencing some pain in her back so asks us to be in prayer for her.
 Her visit to the pain clinic resulted in some added information, a new salve which should bring relief, and continued physical therapy to help as well.